 Recently, lawyers, law professionals, and law schools have recognized a need to make lawyering a more sustainable and mental health-focused practice.
 Mindfulness has been identified as one of the key areas of creating this sustainability, alongside healthy work-life balance, diet, exercise, and getting proper sleep.
 While the overwhelming demands of law school seem to beg for increased engagement with school materials, taking healthy breaks and developing self-care routines can enhance overall functioning and lead to a more tenable experience in law school and beyond.

 Stress and potential burnout are real.
 Maintaining connection with friends, family, coworkers, faculty, mental health professionals, and/or spiritual guides are all crucial for continuing to maintain self-care.
 Lawyers recognize how important reducing social isolation can be for a sustainable practice, and some simple and fun ways to do this are outlined in this guide.
 Isolation is also one of the key detriments to managing a mental health diagnosis like addiction, anxiety, or depression.
 Many students further identify the financial burdens of school as an impairment to emotional health.
 Introductory resources for working towards financial well-being are also included.

-Victoria Capatosto oversees the development of this guide with assistance from LIS graduate student interns working at HUSL Library.
+Victoria Capatosto oversaw the development of this guide from May 2016 through January 2022 with assistance from LIS graduate student interns working at HUSL Library.